Willie169/Android-Non-Root/README.md

 # Start Openbox.
 openbox-session &
 ```
-Don't put any else command to the file `~/.vnc/xstartup` but only the lines shown above since Openbox has its own autostart script located at `${PREFIX}/etc/xdg/openbox/autostart`.
+Don't put any else command to the file `~/.vnc/xstartup` but only the lines shown above since Openbox has its own autostart script, which is located at `${PREFIX}/etc/xdg/openbox/autostart`.
 ```
 nano ~/etc/xdg/openbox/autostart
 ```